 The development of a predictive model of ventricular electromechanics in the setting of DHF overcomes the inability of current experimental techniques to simultaneously record the 3D electrical and mechanical activity of the heart with high spatiotemporal resolution and thus to provide an understanding of dyssynchrony and CRT effectiveness.
 The new basic-science insights into the electromechanical behavior that can be acquired with this modeling approach will hopefully lead to rational optimization of CRT delivery and to improvements in the selection criteria for potential CRT candidates.

 Dyssynchronous Heart Failure

 Heart failure is a major cardiovascular disease affecting 5 million people in the United States alone and is associated with high morbidity and mortality rates.1 The syndrome is characterized by impaired pump function due to the deleterious remodeling of the ventricles, from the organ down to the molecular level, which significantly alters the electrical and mechanical behavior of the heart.
 High-resolution MRI and DTMRI scans2 have shown that in DHF, there is a substantial remodeling of ventricular geometry and structure.
 At the organ level, the ventricles become dilated, and wall thickness is reduced.
 At the tissue level, laminar sheet angle is altered, and the transmural gradient in fiber orientation is increased.
 Because chamber geometry and sheet structure are major determinants of left ventricular (LV) mechanics,3,4 the mechanical deformation of the failing heart is markedly different.
-Furthermore, altered heart geometry and fiber and sheet orientations directly affect 3D ...
+Furthermore, altered heart geometry and fiber and sheet orientations directly ...